bign8/UA-purchasing-system/_posts/2014-02-07-weekly-update.md

 - Move PayPal over now or later?
 (The redirect)

-- Fix pass products to pull acuisitions
+- Fix pass products to pull acquisition
 	- look into errors
-- Checkbox multiple choice item
+- Check-box multiple choice item
-- Select w/other option
+- Select w/ other option
-- repull cart on currentUser change
+- re-pull cart on currentUser change
 - fix total on cart checkout
 - add more people to conference!
 	- pulling past purchase data